nisennenmondai/sts/README.md

 operation are available, **ECB** and **CBC**.

 ### TODO
-- binary to hex function for better display of msg
 - implement sequence number on msg
 - maybe msg integrity with sha256?
-- refactoring
-- refactoring
-- refactoring